 (a) - Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
-Answer: Less than significant impact.

-The Central Coast Water Board requires implementation of responsible parties who own property that may contain special-status species.
-There are twenty seven special-status species in the Pajaro River Watershed [California Natural Diversity Database (CNDDB), accessed April 2, 2008].
+The Central Coast Water Board requires implementation by responsible parties who own property that may contain special-status species.
+There are a minimum of six State and Federally listed endangered, threatened or rare species of animals and plants in the Lower Salinas River Watershed project area based on a screening-level review of the Department of Fish and Game California Natural Diversity Database, accessed November 30, 2010.
 Some of these species may live in habitats similar to those in areas where implementation is required.

-The method responsible parties will choose to comply with implementation requirements is unknown to Water Board staff because staff cannot require specific implementation strategies
+The method responsible parties will choose to comply with implementation requirements is unknown to Water Board staff because the Water Board may not specify the manner of compliance.

 Staff also determined it is likely that implementation activities will not occur simultaneously, thereby reducing impacts.
 Additionally, staff noted that landowners may disturb the land on their properties, including building fences or other buildings for other reasons, regardless of Water Board implementation requirements.
-Furthermore, staff concluded mitigation measures should be used to lessen the impacts.
+Furthermore, staff concluded that where implementation activities are subject to state or local approval, such approvals would be subject to CEQA review.
 Staff concluded responsible parties should first consult with resource agencies such as the California Department of Fish and Game to determine if an impact on special-status species is likely to occur.
 If the agencies determine an impact is likely, they should advise responsible parties as to the best strategies to reduce impacts on these resources.